SickRickX2/appunti/CyberSec/3 Authentication.md

 - requires mobile coverage to receive SMS
 - when mobile phone is lost or stolen, user will lose access or an attacker might gain access
 - attackers migh use a SIM swap attack or change the authenticated phone number
-- attacker might also intercept  messages using either a fake
+- attacker might also intercept  messages using either a fake mobile tower, or by attacking SS7 signaling protocol